What does a Payroll Administrator do?

 Responsibilities:

-- Handle payroll-related inquiries and provide support to employees.
+- Handle payroll-related inquiries and provide support to employees and management.

 Qualifications